 Enforcing Google Workspace Authentication

-This feature works in parallel with JIT Provisioning, meaning you will also need to activate Auto-join by domain to achieve Enforced Google Workspace SSO JIT Provisioning.
+This feature works in parallel with JIT Provisioning, meaning you will also need to enable auto-join.

 In a similar fashion to JIT Provisioning, we also support "lazy" JIT deprovisioning.